DoWhileNotDone/demo-product-app/README.md

 ### Limitations

 It is not full featured.
 While it uses Laravel 8 and Vue, it does not use Livewire/Tall.
 The test coverage is low.
 The models are not fully normalised, and there are no unique constraints.
+There isn't much in the way of validation, or job failure handling.

 The queue does not use batches, but sends the file path to a queue, which in turn delegates to a further queue for the item creation.